Short URL for this page:

 In commenting on the opening of the Naval School, an Annapolis paper8 reported, "We learn that the school is being organized with all the rapidity consistent with methodical arrangement.
 The various buildings have been repaired and surprisingly improved, considering the small expenditures and the brief time allowed, especially the quarters allotted to the midshipmen; and the professors are busily employed in classifying the sailor-students agreeably to grade, merit, and the nature of the prescribed studies.
 About forty 'young gentlemen' have already reported themselves, whose handsome appearance and gentlemanly deportment give a cheerful aspect to the streets of our quiet city, and elicit universal admiration."

-The academic departments and members of the teaching staff were as follows: Lieutenant James H. Ward, executive officer and instructor in gunnery and steam; Professor William Chauvenet, instructor in mathematics and navigation; Professor Indicates a West Point graduate and gives his Class.Henry H. Lockwood, instructor in natural philosophy; Chaplain George p105 Jones, instructor in English studies which comprised geography and history as well as English; Professor Arsene N. Girault,9 instructor in French; Surgeon John A. Lockwood, instructor in chemistry; and Passed Midshipman Samuel Marcy, assistant instructor in mathematics.
+The academic departments and members of the teaching staff were as follows: Lieutenant James H. Ward, executive officer and instructor in gunnery and steam; Professor William Chauvenet, instructor in mathematics and navigation; Professor Indicates a West Point graduate, Class of 1836: a link to his biographical entry in Cullum's Register.Henry H. Lockwood, instructor in natural philosophy; Chaplain George p105 Jones, instructor in English studies which comprised geography and history as well as English; Professor Arsene N. Girault,9 instructor in French; Surgeon John A. Lockwood, instructor in chemistry; and Passed Midshipman Samuel Marcy, assistant instructor in mathematics.

 The following textbooks were adopted for the use of the midshipmen: Davies' "Arithmetic", Bourdon's "Algebra", Legendre's "Geometry", Pierce's "Trigonometry", Maury's "Navigation", Bowditch's "Navigator", Ward's "Ordnance and Steam Manual", Peschel's "Elements of Physic" (superseded in 1846 by Olmstead's "Compendium of Natural Philosophy"), Fownes' "Chemistry", R. C. Smith's "English Grammar on the Productive System", R. G. Parker's "Aids to English Composition", Tytler's "Elements of History: Ancient and Modern", Girault's "French Guide" and "Colloquial Exercises", Picot's "Narrations", Bodmar's "French Tables", and Meadow's "French Dictionary".10